Loading...

 Welcome to the Chesapeake Community Research Symposium 2024!

-The Chesapeake Community Modeling Program will convene the 2024 edition of our biennial symposium June 10-12, 2024 in Annapolis, Maryland and online.
-The theme of the 2024 symposium is Chesapeake Bay Restoration: Managing Water Quality for Living Resources in a Changing Climate.
+The Chesapeake Community Modeling Program convened the 2024 edition of our biennial symposium June 10-12, 2024 in Annapolis, Maryland, and online.
+The theme of the 2024 symposium was Chesapeake Bay Restoration: Managing Water Quality for Living Resources in a Changing Climate.

 Scope and Aims